 Key features of successful GSPs include addressing skill gaps in both origin and destination countries, funding training from the destination, and adhering to legal migration pathways.
 The integration of workers into high-growth sectors hinges on streamlining administrative processes, which Rodriguez said was a recent focal point of discussions within the newly established Department of Migrant Workers in the Philippines.

-PIDS Research Fellow Dr. Audrey D. Tabuga further delved into the design and implementation of GSPs, affirming the presenters’ focus on integrating skills training to meet labor demands in both origin and destination countries.
+PIDS Research Fellow Dr. Aubrey D. Tabuga further delved into the design and implementation of GSPs, affirming the presenters’ focus on integrating skills training to meet labor demands in both origin and destination countries.
 She noted that these agreements emphasize the significance of coordination in skill intermediation, training support for migrant welfare, and information gathering.

 Dr. John Paolo R. Rivera, OIC Executive Director at Asian Institute of Management - Dr. Andrew L. Tan Center for Tourism, added depth to the discussion by emphasizing the importance of finding mutually beneficial outcomes, particularly for developing countries, like the Philippines.
 He advocated for a systematic approach to labor migration, highlighting the transformative potential of skills development at origin in mitigating brain drain risks and enhancing global competitiveness.